-The event was sponsored by Donald E. Perodin and Wells Fargo but you would not have known.
-It was very low key, just for people who had a few extra money in their pocket to participate in the raffle at the end of the night.
+It was a very low key event, just for people who had a few extra dollars in their pocket to participate in the raffle at the end of the night.

 The food was sublime.
 We tried the tuna tartar and pork taco from Toloache and duck dumplings along with their Matcha Corn ice-cream sandwiches from Delicatessen.
 The food was drooling good.
 My favorite was the tuna tartar: I was ready to grab a bucket, fill it up with tuna tartar and run out the door.
 But the Matcha cookies around the corn ice cream was divine.
 Not sure how they made that so delicious.
 Perhaps they would not mind sharing the recipe?